KyleKing/Pebble-workout-timer/README.md

 ====================
 ![Banner](http://i.imgur.com/jvBNU81.png)

-**Update:** I will no longer be updating this app since Pebble has shut down.
+**Update:** Fertogo will no longer be updating this app since Pebble has shut down.

+**WhatTheFork:** This fork creates a text-only UI where you can modify the workout JSON file directly.
+There is a short guide on how to run locally in the [CONTRIBUTING.md](https://github.com/KyleKing/Pebble-workout-timer/blob/master/CONTRIBUTING.md) file.

 ## Description